RobTillaart/INA238/README.md

 **Experimental**

-This readme.md is copied from INA228 and adapted to have similar structure.
-It need a rewrite / verification of everything.

-This library controls the INA238, a device that measures voltage, current, power, temperature and more.
+This library controls the INA238, a device that measures voltage, current, power and temperature.

+The library implements a derived INA237 class which is compatible but less precise.

 The INA238 sensor differs from the better known INA228.
 Most important difference is that the INA238 has a 16 bit ADC.
+This means it is slightly faster than the 20 bit INA228, but less precise.
+Furthermore the INA238 has no energy and no charge register.
+Finally there is no configurable temperature compensation.

+The INA238 also provides an **ALERT** line, to generate an interrupt in case a predefined threshold has been met.
+This can be an under- or over-voltage, temperature or power limit.
+The library does not handle the interrupts.
+The alert / limits part of the library's API still needs a redesign.

-The library is NOT tested and verified with hardware.
+The library is not yet tested or verified with hardware.

 ==> **USE WITH CARE**